benochi/reguru/README.md

 A user will land at the home page which gives a brief overview of the Application.
 From here a user can navigate to register or login.
 After login or registration the user will be redirected to their dashboard.
-The dashboard gives access to a property data column, a liked property column, a managed property column, and a search bar.
+The dashboard gives access to a property data column, a liked property column, a managed property column, and a search form.
 #### Property data:
 This includes a form for entering taxes, expenses, and amount owed on the properties in the user's managed property list.
 The value of properties is dynamic.
 Upon submitting the form a chart will appear that breaks down the categories and shows the user profit/equity in the properties so far.